 ISG is committed to conducting all aspects of its business in an ethical and transparent manner.
 We acknowledge our duties and responsibilities under the Act.

 ISG will respect all human rights and seek to meet or exceed all local human rights legislation, conducting our business in accordance with the principles of, and with respect for, the Universal Declaration of Human Rights.

-ISG has recently joined the United Nations Global Compact as a participant.
+During 2022, ISG joined the United Nations Global Compact as a participant.
 We are committed to aligning and embedding the Ten Principles of the United Nations Global Compact into our strategies and operations, and committed to respecting human and labour rights, safeguarding the environment, and working against corruption in all its forms.
-This statement supports the principle to eliminate all forms of forced and compulsory labour, and the effective abolition of child labour.
+This statement supports the principle to eliminate all forms of forced and compulsory labour, and the effective abolition of child labour

 Forced or compulsory labour, human trafficking and other kinds of slavery represent some of the gravest forms of human rights abuse in any society.
 We all have a responsibility to be alert to the risks in both the ISG business and our supply chain.

 ISG values require that all workers are treated with dignity and respect.
 We are fundamentally opposed to slavery, human trafficking, forced labour, debt bondage, the sale or exploitation of children and all exploitative practices in the workplace.